Canada qualifies for women's world curling qualifiers

 PRINCE GEORGE, BC – With the playoff round of the final round of the preliminary round looming, Canada’s Keri Einarson was optimistic about her chances of winning the women’s world curling championship, on Friday.

-The 8-5 victory over Germany gave the hosts a record 8-3 with only one match left in the evening against the Czech Republic (2-8).
+The 8-5 am victory over Germany made the host nation 8-3 with just one match left.
+The Canadians then finished the Round Robin high with a ninth victory over the Czech Republic 9-6.

 “We’ve shown a lot of determination,” Einarsson said.
 We had to work hard throughout the preliminary round and keep doing that.
 But we’re getting better and better.”